 If your course has elements of writing or communication, you may want to consider asking the learners to write a news story.
 Learners could do this individually or in a group.
 Give learners/groups a topic and have them write a “breaking news” article.
 If they’re the kind of learners who would benefit from a little more structure, you could ask them to cover off the classic who, what, when, where, why, how in their article.

-Use activities instead
+Use tasks instead

-Many of these ideas for talk channels could be tweaked to be activities in the course itself.
+Many of these ideas for talk channels could be tweaked to be tasks in the course itself.
 The only difference is the fourth step “Guide discussion”.
 Instead of guiding the discussion, you’ll need to include automatic feedback for learners.
-So, if you’re at the “creating” phase of making your course, think about whether these activities would work best for your context and learners as individual activities within the course or discussion activities in the talk channel.
+So, if you’re at the “creating” phase of making your course, think about whether these activities would work best for your context and learners as individual tasks within the course or discussion activities in the talk channel.

 In summary